zowe/zowe-client-java-sdk/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/org.zowe.client.java.sdk/zowe-client-java-sdk.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22org.zowe.client.java.sdk%22%20AND%20a:%22zowe-client-java-sdk%22)
 [![javadoc](https://javadoc.io/badge2/org.zowe.client.java.sdk/zowe-client-java-sdk/javadoc.svg)](https://javadoc.io/doc/org.zowe.client.java.sdk/zowe-client-java-sdk)

 This project is a subproject of Zowe, focusing on modernizing mainframe experience.
 Zowe is a project hosted by the Open Mainframe Project, a Linux Foundation project.

-This SDK lets you leverage the underlying z/OSMF REST APIs on a z/OS system to build client applications and scripts that interface with your z/OS instance seamlessly.
+The Java SDK lets you leverage the underlying z/OSMF REST APIs on a z/OS system to build client applications and scripts that interface with your z/OS instance seamlessly.

 For instance, one API package provides the ability to upload and download z/OS data sets.
 You can leverage that package to rapidly build a client application that interacts with data sets.

-This Java SDK joins an existing community of language specific SDKs: Python, NodeJS, Swift, and Kotlin.
-This project provides the Java community compatible capabilities to rapidly build client applications to interface with your z/OS instance.
-You can introduce such client applications to modern CI/CD pipelines on any modern OS with a JVM instance.
+The Java SDK joins an existing community of language-specific SDKs: Python, NodeJS, Swift, and Kotlin.
+It provides the Java community with similar capabilities based on the NodeJS SDK.
+It is in a mature state compared with NodeJS SDK functionality.

+This SDK differs from some others with the MonitorJobs package adding rebuilt functionality for automation tasks.

 Issues worked on documenting main feature set provided can be view within MVP issues [#1](https://github.com/zowe/zowe-client-java-sdk/issues/5) and [#2](https://github.com/zowe/zowe-client-java-sdk/issues/219).

 Class names providing prebuilt API services: